mltframework/shotcut_web/roadmap.md

 - add speed param to Export > Codec
 - add option to reduce number of encode threads for Convert, Reverse, and Proxy jobs
 - improve the appearance of video-with-alpha clips by showing with checkered background in source player
-- hardware accelerated decoding for GPU Effects
 - background removal
 - universal search
-- read Kyno XML for name, comments, tags
 - simple screen capture through libobs or ffmpeg
 - add a base VUI that adds indicators for in and out points and a toolbar to invoke filters:
-  Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple, White Balance
+  Text, Size/Position/Rotate, Crop, Color, Chroma Key, White Balance
 - improved UI for nested projects (MLT XML clips)
 - multi-select support for Properties
 - multi-select support for Filters